MaineC/mainec.github.io/content/isc-board-of-directors-retrospective.md

 During the past year in addition to being director I also took on the role of president.
 While it's a tiny bit of work - I do look forward to not needing to write a monthly board report :) I'm glad everyone did enjoy reading the ones I did write.
 It certainly was a new experience for me to write those - in particular given my limited experience with corporate English.

-Overall though time invest was really a lot less than at a foundation the size of The ASF.
+Overall though time invest was really a lot less than at a foundation the size of the ASF.

 In early years the tasks that did eat up time were related to setting up process (think meeting cadence, preparation, agenda handling, reporting cadence etc. but also think membership voting), setting up infrastructure and access (think GitHub access).